 After restarting Eclipse, you can see the feature file is highlighted based on the keywords.

 This means now Eclipse is able to understand the language we have written in the feature file as Gherkin language.

 All the steps in the below scenario are highlighted in yellow colour, which indicates we don’t have any corresponding step definition for each step.

 Now, in the below example, I have created the step definition for the Given statement.
 So, now, it is not highlighted in yellow colour.

-If you press Ctrl button and place the cursor on Given Statement, it will take you to the corresponding step definition of that step.
+If you press the Ctrl button and place the cursor on a Given Statement, it will take you to the corresponding step definition of that step.
 This is a very helpful feature.
 When we have multiple feature files with multiple steps, it helps us find the exact location of the step definition.

 I hope this tutorial makes your learning a little easy.
 Thanks.
 Happy Learning!!

 One thought on “How to install Cucumber Eclipse Plugin”

 I’m a Newbie.
 I have started learning Cucumber recently.
 My feature file was always plain without any formatting.
 This blogs has solved my problem.